Carpet beetles, a threat to our textiles

-Have you seen carpet beetle at home ?
-They start to invade your accommodation and you don't know what to start with?
-An invasion of carpet beetle may become complicated if you do not act quickly.
-Find in this folder a set of answers and products that will allow you to fight this insect, textile feeder.
+Have you spotted carpet beetles in your home ?
+Have they started to invade your home and you don't know where to start?
+A carpet beetle invasion can become complicated if you don't act quickly.
+In this dossier, you'll find a range of answers and products to help you combat this textile-eating insect.

 What you need to know about carpet beetle

 In summer, this insect lives outdoors, gathering flowers (particularly umbellifers and spirea).
 It lays its eggs in birds' nests, its larvae eating a variety of dried organic waste.

 There are several possible sources of infestation: a bird's nest, organic insulation (wool, felt, hemp, etc.).
 Cut flowers can also help to transport these adult insects into homes.